BellowingMeadows/BellowingMeadows/README.md

 #### Typography

-The starting point for the look and feel of the site came from and accidental discovery of the ‘Syne Mono’ font on Google Fonts.
+The starting point for the look and feel of the site came from an accidental discovery of the ‘Syne Mono’ font on Google Fonts.
 This minimalist typography instantly grabbed me as unique and retro, and in a way ended up informing many of the stylistic decisions that would be taken across the website.

 ![Logo screenshot](assets/images/logo.png)